-LIVESTOCK FITTING AND SHOWING RULES
+LIVESTOCK /HORSE FITTING AND SHOWING RULES

 A 4-H/FFA member must fit his/her own animal at Fair.
 A 4-H or FFA member may be assisted by others enrolled in 4-H/FFA.
 In the interest of safety, an adult may assist members if an animal blows up, gets away from a member, or needs medical treatment.
 However adults are not allowed to feed, clip, groom or wash animals once livestock are on the Fairgrounds.
+Adults may assistance with the member.